Precious Metal Clay (PMC) and Art Clay Silver and Gold

-The PMC Guild was an educational organization that promoted instruction, research, teaching and exhibition of Precious Metal Clay between 1997 and 2012.
-Fortunately, Rio Grande now hosts most of the archived content.
+The PMC Guild promoted instruction, research, teaching and exhibition of Precious Metal Clay between 1997 and 2012.
+Rio Grande hosts most of the archived content.
 Enter "PMC" in the search bar and select Articles and Videos from the pulldown menu.

 Great Metal Clay Information and Education Resources

 These are sites I personally recommend to learn more about working with metal clay.